 Letard looks worried, standing hands on hips in front of a long outdoor table, set for 20 or so guests in the middle of the garden.
 He’s tending a wood-burning oven and cursing the dense purple clouds overhead.
 Everyone but Letard, who has prepared a 20-plus-course feast, agrees a little rain would do the farm some good.
 He’s a slim Normandy-born chef who has worked at some of Canada’s most impressive destination restaurants, including Langdon Hall in Cambridge, Ontario, and the Aerie on Vancouver Island.
 Counter to his training, he rarely cooks with butter and other dairy or beef – partly because he’s a health nut who counts green juice among his guilty pleasures, and partly because cattle aren’t commonly raised here on the island.

 “Tonight I’ve made dinner the way I ate it growing up,” he announces, which isn’t to say it’s French.
 “We’ll have bread baked in the oven here, then we’ll keep bringing out dishes all night, so pace yourselves.”
+We imagined they must have some pretty capable equipment in the kitchen (possibly like what you might find here – www.nellaonline.com) to cope with the demand and constant flow of food.
 We pass around platters of mango chutney, rabbit rillettes and eggplant caviar for the crusty bread.
 Plus fat, sweet avocado slices nestled in that peppery arugula with passion fruit vinaigrette.
 By the time plantain fritters arrive, the sun has set and old-timey lanterns flicker as a wind kicks up, carrying the scent of basil, which grows in unruly bushes behind the table.
 I stop chewing for a second when a thunderstorm cracks somewhere miles offshore, but I’m too deep into pork rack with manciport purée (like a firm, over-grown apricot) to fret over impending rain.
 By 10 p.m., my tablemates and I have discussed the superiority of Ting over Fresca and the eerie allure of the island’s defunct plantation houses.
 We’ve also burned through curried lamb stew, fire-roasted carrots pulled just a few feet away, grilled marlin with caramelized banana and a dozen more dishes.
 All served, much to Letard’s relief, under dry skies.

 A couple of days later, over a glass of tiny-batch natural chenin blanc from South Africa (Tafari has tried to grow grapes; they’re still a no-go due to the humidity), I ask Letard about the range of dishes on the table.
 None of it was quite what I expected.
 No haute twists on goat stew or saltfish; no jerk spice in sight.
 His response is thoughtful: “Food in the Caribbean is influenced by its own historical journey that’s made the food culture here rich, but more recently I feel it’s been denatured to fit customers’ tastes.
 I do make some staples, but I’m more about going back to ingredients that are grown here.
 I’m not afraid to use different culinary techniques – whether European, Middle Eastern or Asian – to support that.”